Prostate Specific Antigen [PSA] & Prostate Cancer Diagnosis

 a) It has been realized that a lot more cancers have been detected in the screened group than in the control group.
 However, more studies and follow-ups are required to arrive at a definite conclusion with regard to the decrease in deaths following screening.

+b) Researchers are looking at the possibility of improving the PSA test as a diagnostic tool to screen prostate cancer.
 Besides, the possibility of PSA as a tool to detect various types of benign and malignant conditions of the prostate is also being regarded.
-Towards this end, the following parameters of the PSA is being closely studied: PSA velocity:
+Towards this end, the following parameters of the PSA is being closely studied:

-PSA density refers to a connection between the size of the prostate and the PSA levels.
+PSA density: PSA density refers to a connection between the size of the prostate and the PSA levels.
 In a person with enlarged prostate, elevated PSA values may not be indicative of malignancy.
 But this proposal is debatable as it could lead to neglect of cancer in a person with enlarged prostate.

 Free and attached PSA –Free PSA is elevated in the benign conditions of the prostate.
 In those with malignancy, attached PSA levels are high and free PSA levels are low.
 Less than 10% of free PSA is generally considered to be indicative of cancer.
 Researchers are studying the possibility of using this difference to better detect cancer.
-PSA Normal values

-- Currently 4.0ngms/ml is used as the cut- off value.
+PSA Normal values - Currently 4.0ngms/ml is used as the cut- off value.
 The possibility of lowering this value to 2.5 or 3.0 ngs/ml is being considered.
 However this may cause added problems as it may lead to over diagnosis, false positive results and unnecessary treatments.